mobidonia/whatsappfooddocs/faq/faq.md

 ## Update via FTP

-Where for some reason, the one-click update can't work, you can easily update via FTP.
+When for some reason, the one-click update can't work, you can easily update via FTP.

 We post the updated file publicly.
 And you can download the updates from [here](https://updates.restoqr.online/v2/).